SBE’s History is People

 With 114 chapters located throughout the United States and Hong Kong, SBE commands a leadership position in the broadcast industry.
 Local chapters of the SBE provide services and benefits to members through meetings, technical seminars, certification examinations, leadership opportunities, recognition and fellowship.

-The SBE’s first chapter was organized in Binghamton, N.Y. and it is still active today.
-Its newest chapter is the Magic Valley Chapter in Twin Falls, ID, having been organized by local broadcast engineers in 2009.
+The SBE’s first chapter was organized in Binghamton, NY, and it is still active today.
 Today, there are SBE chapters in every major American city and dozens of others as well.

 The SBE Program of Certification, was adopted in 1975 and launched in 1977, helping individuals improve their skills and gain recognition for their knowledge and experience through a national testing program.
 As the industry’s preeminent evaluation service for broadcast engineers, SBE Certification provides important benefits to both members and employers.
 Those who have earned SBE Certification are proud of their accomplishment, and rightly so.